Home

 Diplomat BriefWeekly NewsletterN

-Get briefed on the story of the week, and creating stories to observe across the Asia-Pacific.
+Get briefed on the story of the week, and developing stories to watch throughout the Asia-Pacific.

-Get the Newsletter
+Get the Publication

-The proposed constitutional reforms strip the structure of mentions of elbasy and the First President of the Republic, which some see as a continued sign of the Nazarbayev family’s fall from grace.
+The proposed constitutional reforms strip the structure of mentions of elbasy and the First President of the Republic, which some see as a continued signal of the Nazarbayev family’s fall from grace.

 Commercial

-The one proposed changes to the judicial system relate to the reestablishment of the Constitutional Court docket.
+The only proposed changes to the judicial system relate to the reestablishment of the Constitutional Court docket.
 Kazakhstan had a Constitutional Court docket until the adoption of the 1995 constitution, which instituted a weaker constitutional council.
-The president still maintains a strong affect over the Constitutional Court’s makeup, nevertheless, with the flexibility to pick the courtroom’s chairman and 4 of the judges; parliament chooses the opposite three.
+The president nonetheless maintains a strong affect over the Constitutional Court’s makeup, nevertheless, with the flexibility to pick the courtroom’s chairman and 4 of the judges; parliament chooses the opposite three.

 Quelle: thediplomat.com